 03 of 07

-You will like the spreading canopy of sawtooth oaks (zones 5 to 9), and you will not have to wait forever to enjoy it.
+You will like the spreading canopy of sawtooth oak (zones 5–9), and you will not have to wait forever to enjoy it.
 These fast-growing shade trees also offer good fall foliage late in the season, as do many other types of oaks (Quercus).

 04 of 07

-When leyland cypresses (x Cupressocyparis leylandii) are used to cast shade, they are normally planted in rows to form a "living wall," since each individual tree is slender.
+When Leyland Cypress (x Cupressocyparis leylandii) are used to cast shade, they are normally planted in rows to form a "living wall," since each individual tree is slender.
 Such a planting would double as a privacy screen.
-They are listed for zones 6 to 10, but some gardeners do grow these evergreens as far north as zone 5.
+They are listed for zones 6 through 10, but some gardeners do grow these evergreens as far north as zone 5.
 When grown that far north, the plant is often pruned so as to keep it in shrub form.Continue to 5 of 7 below.

 05 of 07

 These fast-growing shade trees bear golden-yellow foliage in autumn and also have an attractive bark.
 River birches can be grown across a wider swath of zones in temperate regions than can paper birches, which are less heat-tolerant.
 Both are suitable for landscaping in zone 5 and perhaps even farther north (some suppliers list river birch for zone 4 and paper birch for all the way up to zone 2).

 06 of 07